mikefieldmay/marvel-crisis-team-builder/readme.md

 # Marvel Crisis Team Builder

 This is a Crisis Team building tool for use with the [Marvel Crisis Protocol](https://www.atomicmassgames.com/) tabletop game.

-*N.B This App is 100% unnoficial and Marvel Crisis Protocol is proprty of Atomic Mass Games*
+_N.B This App is 100% unnoficial and site is not endorsed or affiliated by Marvel or Atomic Mass games.
+All © 2020 MARVEL © Atomic Mass Games_